INDERJEET0202/Library_Management_System/readme.md

 This repository contains a Library Management System (LMS) designed to facilitate efficient library operations.
 It offers distinct functionalities for users, librarians, and administrators.

+## About Project

+The Library Management System is a comprehensive application designed to streamline library operations efficiently.
+With distinct sections for users, librarians, and administrators, it offers a range of functionalities.

+Users can create accounts, request books, read allocated books, and access personalized activity statistics.
+Librarians have control over library inventory, including adding/deleting sections and books, managing user requests, and assigning/restricting book access.
+Administrators oversee user roles and permissions.

+Implemented with Vue3 for the frontend, Flask for the backend, and SQLite3 for the database, the system ensures smooth performance and reliability.
+Celery manages scheduled tasks such as sending reminders and activity reports, while Redis optimizes data caching for enhanced performance.

+To start the application, follow the provided instructions for both frontend and backend setup.

 ## Features

 - **User Section**: Users can create accounts, request books, read allocated books, view activity statistics, and search for books based on sections or titles.